 Making quality of care visible: iDeliver, a digital tool that supports skilled birth attendants in delivering high quality intrapartum care

 Since early 2016, M4ID has been working with VecnaCares and Johns Hopkins University in the design of iDeliver, a digital tool that supports skilled birth attendants with guidance, documentation and relevant data during intrapartum care.
-The pilot will be tested in facilities in Trans Mara, Kenya during autumn 2016.

 The tablet based interface will help midwives and other care providers to oversee women throughout their stay in a maternity ward.
 A birth attendant will use the tool first to collect the data on a woman’s labour signs and her health conditions. iDeliver will generate a visualisation of this data, enabling a faster assessment and prioritisation of clients.
 The data collected will also help facilities and government officials to manage facilities better and drive improvement efforts.